 So I looked inside.
 I’ll give them credit – electronics are generally outside of a design firm’s expertise, and the concept did work.
 I’m kind of amazed it did considering there was absolutely no battery charging circuit to be found.
 The USB port was wired to an LDO feeding the LED controller board, the 2 LiPo battery packs, and the LED strips.

 - LiPo batteries have a charging profile, and if not charged per that profile bad things happen like barely hold charge or explode.

 - The tiny LDO gets extremely hot trying to deliver current to everything.

 - The LED strips require 5v to work properly, yet the maximum voltage the batteries could provide is 4.2v.

-- The LED strips have logic running inside each LED whenever it’s powered, so it’s always drawing a huge amount of current.
+- The LED strips have logic running inside each LED whenever it’s powered, so it’s always drawing a large amount of current.

 - Add a battery charger + booster.